TSummersLab/SMART_matlab/README.md

 ## Package Operation Outline
 When the package runs on a computer, it primarily operates as follows:
 1. Connecting to the Spheros
-2. Calibrating the Camera
+2. Calibrating the camera
-3. Estimating the reference heading of the Spheros
+3. Estimating the initial heading of the Spheros (orientation of the body frame relative to the world frame)
 4. Communicating with other computers and tagging the Spheros
 5. Controlling the Spheros
   - tagging them